zhaoshuoxp/GetWinLoginScreenWallpapers/README.md

     /mnt/c/Users/USERNAME/Pictures/Wallpaper

 and add .png suffix to those files.
-Replace USERNAME and XXXXXXXXXXXXX to the actual user name and the path.
+Replace USERNAME and XXXXXXXXXXXXX to the actual user name and path.
 XXXXXXXXXXXXX is randomly generated on each pc.